CorentinB/DeepSort/README.md

   -h  --help       Print help information
   -u  --url        URL of your DeepDetect instance (i.e: http://localhost:8080) -i  --input      Your input folder.
+  -o  --output     Your output folder, if output is set, original files will
+                   not be renamed, but the renamed version will be copied in the output folder.
   -n  --network    The pre-trained deep neural network you want to use, can be
                    resnet-50 or googlenet.
 Default: resnet-50
   -R  --recursive  Process files recursively.